mxriverlynn/backbone.picky/readme.md

 myModel.toggleSelected(); //=> "I'm no longer selected!"
 ```

-### Selectable Attributes
+### Selectable Properties

-The following attributes are manipulated by the Selectable object
+The following properties are manipulated by the Selectable object

 #### Selectable#selected